 \section{Data analysis}

-Due to the skewed nature of the CD4 count marker with positive real support, we intend to model the marginals using Gamma mixed model and the temporal dependence using skewed multivariate copulas to assess the disease progression.
-Our model investigates the change in CD4 counts across time within patients.
-We have seen that the $\log$ or square root transformation doesn't take away the skewness completely.
-We make a scale transformation of the CD4$^+$ T cell counts by $100$ for easier estimation and interpretation of the coefficients.
-Only a few entries were seen in the $5$-th visit column, hence we omit it from our analysis.
-Some entries were missing in the $4$-th visit column and we imputed those entries using carry forward method (\citet{suresh2021gaussian}).
-We take the predictors as age, gender, first baseline regimen and initial weight of each patient.
-Gender indicators $0$ is used for female and $1$ for a male patient respectively.
-First base regimen (FBR) of ARV combination is indicated as $1,2$ and $5$.
+Due to the skewed nature of the CD4 count marker with positive real support, we aim to model the marginals using a Gamma mixed model and the temporal dependence using skewed multivariate copulas to assess disease progression.
+Our model explores changes in CD4 counts over time within patients.
+Despite attempts to transform the data using logarithmic or square root transformations, the skewness persists.
+To facilitate estimation and interpretation of coefficients, we apply a scale transformation to the CD4$^+$ T cell counts by dividing them by $100$.
+We observed sparse data in the $5$-th visit column and hence omit it from our analysis.
+Additionally, some entries were missing in the fourth visit column, and we imputed these using the carry-forward method as discussed in \citet{suresh2021gaussian}.
+Our predictors include age, gender, first baseline regimen, and initial weight of each patient.
+Gender is represented using indicators: 0 for female and 1 for male patients.
+The first baseline regimen (FBR) of ARV combination is encoded as $1, 2$, or $5$.
 Therefore, referring to the models in (\ref{model1}) we consider -

 and $Y_{ij}$ is the CD4 count at $j$-th time point for the $i$-th patient (normalized by $100$).
 The time variable is rescaled as $t_{ij} = (\mathrm{week} - 18)/12$.
 We have considered random intercept structure in the models.
-Based on the sample correlation matrix of this data set, AR(1) structure for the correlation matrices for the multivariate copulas seems to be appropriate.
+Based on the sample correlation matrix of this data set, $AR(1)$ structure for the correlation matrices for the multivariate copulas seems to be appropriate.
 After the rescaling of the time points, the entries of the correlation matrix $\mathbf{\Sigma_i}$, are equivalent to $\mathbf{\rho}(t_{ij},t_{ik}) = \exp(-\mathbf{\xi}|j - k|),\;\; 1\leq k < j \leq n_i$.
 Considering two marginal mixed models with four multivariate copulas, we estimate the parameters using the method described in Section \ref{sec5}.
 Since we use fixed integer valued $\mathbf{\nu}$ in the skew-$t$ and Student-$t$ copula, we select the value with in the set $\{3,\dots,30\}$ based on the maximum value of the log-likelihood.